BETHLEHEM, PALESTINE: BANKSY ON THE SEPARATION WALL (2013)

 31DEC13.
 Haifa, Israel.

 Nazareth is called the ‘Arab capital of Israel’ because it’s made up mostly of Arab citizens.
 It’s also thought to be the place where Jesus grew up, so it’s a very popular pilgrimage site.
-I visited the Church of the Annunciation (largest Catholic church in the Middle East,) St. Joseph’s Church (and it’s believed his carpentry workshop was below – you’ll see a set of stone stairs in the pictorial – they supposedly lead to where he would have worked,) Christ Church (est. 1871 – I snuck in, as there is a bit of restoration going on,) the convent (they allowed me into just the courtyard to take a picture,) and then as always, lots of beautiful buildings boasting incredible architecture:
+I visited the Church of the Annunciation (largest Catholic church in the Middle East,) St. Joseph’s Church (and it’s believed his carpentry workshop was below – they supposedly lead to where he would have worked,) Christ Church (est. 1871 – I snuck in, as there is a bit of restoration going on,) the convent (they allowed me into just the courtyard to take a picture,) and then as always, lots of beautiful buildings boasting incredible architecture:

 30DEC13.
 Nazareth, Israel.